jhajek/Linux-text-book-part-1/Chapter-09/chapter-09.md

    1)  Which file and what value would I modify to change the journal's settings to make the logs be stored in memory (volatile)?

    1)  The journald values SystemMaxUse= and RuntimeMaxUse= default to 10% and 15% of the system disk respectively.
 How would you modify that value to be 20% and 30% respectively?
-(Note you can't add percentages you have to use your system and do some scratch math - you can execute a df -H command to see the size of your root partition)
+(Note you can't add percentages, you have to use your system and do some scratch math - you can execute a ```df -H``` command to see the size of your root partition)

    1)  What would be the command to edit the cron service and run this command "mysqldump --xml -u root world City" (Assume you have mysql installed) at 2 am every Sunday?